petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 Each iteration typically involves a small set of changes, and the best teams are deploying new changes
 [many times per day](https://www.atlassian.com/devops/frameworks/devops-metrics).
+Typically, the more iterations you can do, the better the product.

 But this is only possible if iteration cycle time can be shortened.
 In the old waterfall style,